semgrep/semgrep-network-broker/README.md

 semgrep-network-broker -c config.yaml
 ```

+Multiple config files can be overlaid on top of each other by passing multiple `-c` args (ex. `semgrep-network-broker -c config1.yaml -c config2.yaml -c config3.yaml`).
+Note that while maps will be merged together, arrays will be _replaced_.

 Requirements:
-- internet access to `wireguard.TENANT.semgrep.dev` on UDP port 51820 (replace TENANT with your tenant name)
+- internet access to `wireguard.semgrep.dev` on UDP port 51820